 Thankfully, fevers aren’t as dangerous as many people fear, but comfort is just a cup of herbal tea away.
 When a loved one gets a fever, we want to reduce it instantly.

 When your body temperature rises because of an infection, it’s called a fever.
 Fevers are caused by chemicals called pyrogens flowing in the bloodstream.
 The purpose of a fever is thought to be to raise the body’s temperature enough to kill off certain bacteria and viruses sensitive to temperature changes.
 It also helps to regulate our immune system.

-So, if the fever is low grade, I don’t take anything, or give a loved one anything such as an OTC medicine.
+If the fever is over 102 F, your doctor should be consulted.
+But, if the fever is low grade, I don’t take anything, or give a loved one anything such as an OTC medicine.
 I prefer to brew up an herbal tea.
 Herbal teas help to:

 FebrifugeHas a cooling effect to help reduce fevers.

 Here are my favorite herbal teas for fever and body aches: